Royal Hospital School: Chapel

-The chapel programme is central to the RHS education.
-It is compulsory for pupils to attend a short service every morning before lessons from Tuesdays until Thursdays.
-Congregational practice is also held within the chapel every Saturday.
-A service is held every Sunday, also compulsory, with the exception of leave-out weekends.
+The chapel is central to RHS life.
+It is compulsory for pupils to attend a short service every Tuesday and Thursday morning.
+Congregational practice is also held within the chapel every Saturday morning.
+A service is held most Sundays, compulsory for any boarders on site.
+As part of the chapel service, it is common for a musician (usually a music scholar) to play a small piece as part of the service during the week.
 The mosaics in the apse are by Eric Newton, later to become art critic to The Guardian.
 The chapel is a Grade II* listed building.

-Royal foundation
+Royal Foundation

-The Royal Hospital School has connections with the British Royal Family.
-These connections are principally The Royal Charter, School Visitor, and King's & Queen's Banners.
+The Royal Hospital School has connections with the British royal family.
+These connections are principally The royal charter, School Visitor, and King's & Queen's Banners.
 The school's political breadth is shown by both its acknowledgement of its royal connections and its honouring the great republican hero, Robert Blake (admiral), after whom a House is named.

-Many members of the Royal Family have involved themselves with the development of the school.
+Many members of the royal family have involved themselves with the development of the school.
 Mary II's involvement with the Royal Hospital School is noted as "the darling object of her life".